-Our board of directors currently consists of eleven members.
+Our board of directors currently consists of 11 members.
 In accordance with the terms of our certificate of incorporation, our board of directors is divided into the following three classes, with members of each class serving staggered three-year terms:

-- Class I, whose term will expire at the annual meeting of stockholders to be held in 2024; - Class II, whose term will expire at this Annual Meeting; and - Class III, whose term will expire at the annual meeting of stockholders to be held in 2023.
+- Class I, whose term will expire at the annual meeting of stockholders to be held in 2024; - Class II, whose term will expire at the annual meeting of stockholders to be held in 2025; and - · Class III, whose term will expire at this Annual Meeting.

-Class I consists of N. Anthony Coles, M.D., Morris Birnbaum, M.D., Ph.D. and Christopher Gordon, M.B.A., Class II consists of Deborah Baron, M.B.A., Doug Giordano, M.B.A., Adam Koppel, M.D., Ph.D. and Ruth McKernan, Ph.D., CBE, FMedSci, and Class III consists of Marijn Dekkers, Ph.D., Deval Patrick, J.D., Norbert Riedel, Ph.D. and Gabrielle Sulzberger, J.D., M.B.A.
+Class I consists of N. Anthony Coles, M.D., Christopher Gordon, M.B.A. and Suneet Varma, M.B.A., Class II consists of Deborah Baron, M.B.A., Doug Giordano, M.B.A., Adam Koppel, M.D., Ph.D. and Ruth McKernan, Ph.D., CBE, FMedSci, and Class III consists of Marijn Dekkers, Ph.D., Deval Patrick, J.D., Norbert Riedel, Ph.D. and Gabrielle Sulzberger, J.D., M.B.A.
 At each annual meeting of stockholders, a class of directors will be elected for a three-year term to succeed the directors of the same class whose terms are then expiring.

-Our certificate of incorporation provides that, subject to the terms of the Registration and Shareholder Rights Agreement (as defined herein), the authorized number of directors may be fixed solely and exclusively by resolution of our the board of directors.
+Our certificate of incorporation provides that, subject to the terms of the Registration and Shareholder Rights Agreement (as defined herein), the authorized number of directors may be fixed solely and exclusively by resolution of our board of directors.